hyunmindev/web-template/README.md

-# Nextjs Boilerplate
+# Next.js Boilerplate

-## Summary

-This is a boilerplate for Next.js with TypeScript, styled-components.
+> This is a boilerplate for Next.js.
+It is a simple and minimal boilerplate that can be easily customized.

+## Philosophy

+- **Simple**. simple and easy to understand.
+- **Minimal**. minimal and has only the necessary features.
+- **Strict**.
+Linting and formatting are strictly enforced.
+- **Customizable**. customizable and can be easily customized.
+- **Up-to-date**. up-to-date and uses the latest version of Next.js.

 ## Features